fedorenchik/PlanetVim/.vim/pack/apps/opt/vimspector/README.md

 terminal is no wider than `g:vimspector_terminal_maxwidth` columns.
-`g:vimspector_terminal_minwidth` is there to ensure that there's a reasonable number of columns for the terminal even when there isn't enough horizontal space to satisfy the other contraints.
+`g:vimspector_terminal_minwidth` is there to ensure that there's a reasonable number of columns for the terminal even when there isn't enough horizontal space to satisfy the other constraints.

 Example: